Formerly known as the Community Health Equity Catalyst Strategy (CHECS)

 Open Applications

-The application will open from June 17 - July 15, 2024.
-Applicants are strongly encouraged to attend a virtual information session on Wednesday, June 5th.
+The application opens just once a year from mid-June to July.
+Applicants are strongly encouraged to attend a virtual information session in early June.

 • Seed Grants: $50,000 - $250,000 to pilot innovative projects and programs that are evidence-informed and aim to improve health outcomes.